loda-lang/loda-programs/programs/README.md

 * [A227721](oeis/A227721.asm): Floor(1/s(n)), where s(n) = (2n+1)/(2n+2) - n*log((n+1)/n).
 * [A227776](oeis/A227776.asm): a(n) = 6*n^2 + 1.
 * [A227786](oeis/A227786.asm): Take squares larger than 1, subtract 3 from even squares and 2 from odd squares; a(n) = a(n-1) + A168276(n+1) (with a(1) = 1).
+* [A228318](oeis/A228318.asm): The Wiener index of the graph obtained by applying Mycielski's construction to the star graph K(1,n).
 * [A228319](oeis/A228319.asm): The hyper-Wiener index of the graph obtained by applying Mycielski's construction to the star graph K(1,n).
 * [A228344](oeis/A228344.asm): Floor(3*n^2/4) - 1.
 * [A228693](oeis/A228693.asm): Largest number of maximal independent sets of nodes in any tree on n nodes.